-The internal auditors undertook an audit of the PCC and Force risk management framework in June 2013.
+The internal auditors undertook an audit of the PCC and Force risk management framework in July 2014.
 The audit evaluated the effectiveness of the risk management arrangements by reviewing the processes for the identification, ongoing monitoring and management of key risks.
-The recommendations (none of which were graded 'high') from this audit have been reported to the Audit Committee.
+The review gave risk management arrangements a green rating and concluded: